theodore-s-beers/feruca/README.md

 current with Unicode **version 15.0**.
 The name of the library is a portmanteau of Ferris 🦀 and UCA.

-No `unsafe` is used directly in this library.
+No `unsafe` is used directly in this library: `#![forbid(unsafe_code)]`.
 It relies on the well-vetted [bstr](https://github.com/BurntSushi/bstr) to accept input (in the form of either `&str` or `&[u8]`), to perform UTF-8 validation, and to generate a list of Unicode scalar values, which can then be processed for collation.
 The idea is to be tolerant of input that may not be entirely kosher UTF-8.

 In describing feruca as a "basic implementation," I have a few things in mind.
 **First**, I don't expect that it will win any awards for performance.
-My [rough attempts](https://github.com/theodore-s-beers/feruca-benchmarks) at benchmarking suggest that this is on the order of 4–6x slower than `ucol` from [icu4c](https://github.com/unicode-org/icu).
-(On the other hand, that isn't as bad as one might imagine, considering the incredible degree of optimization achieved in the ICU libraries.)
-My initial priority was to pass the official [conformance tests](https://www.unicode.org/Public/UCA/latest/CollationTest.html). feruca also passes the conformance tests for the [CLDR](https://github.com/unicode-org/cldr) root collation order.
+My [rough attempts](https://github.com/theodore-s-beers/feruca-benchmarks) at benchmarking suggest that this is on the order of 5x slower than `ucol` from [icu4c](https://github.com/unicode-org/icu).
+(On the other hand, that isn't as bad as one might imagine, considering the incredible degree of optimization achieved in the ICU C libraries.
+And I have found that the performance of the new [icu4x](https://github.com/unicode-org/icu4x) collator, also implemented in Rust, is quite similar to that of feruca.)
+My initial priority was to pass the official
+[conformance tests](https://www.unicode.org/Public/UCA/latest/CollationTest.html).
+feruca also passes the conformance tests for the [CLDR](https://github.com/unicode-org/cldr) root collation order.